ExxtremeBattler/prework-study-guide/README.md

 ## Credits

-The bootcamp for teaching me the skills required for this project ExxtremeBattler
+The bootcamp for teaching me the skills required for this project, ExxtremeBattler

 ## License